robbytrujillo/robbytrujillo/README.md

 [![Header](asset/banner-robby.png)](https://robbytrujillo.com/)

-## I'm Junior Fullstack Developer And Freelance!
+## I'm Fullstack Developer And Freelance!

 I am a person who likes to learn new technologies, especially programming languages.
 Hopefully the technology that I created can be useful for others.